Find Deleted Twitter Posts

 Can I search by date only?

-Date filters help, but a tweet or profile URL is still the strongest starting point.
+Date filters help, but a tweet or profile URL is still the strongest starting point because it cuts noise and improves the capture trail.

 What should I save for later verification?